dram/smlnj-mirror/dev-notes/runtime-rep.md

 a one-word descriptor (or header) word that immediately precedes the first word of the object.

-On object descriptor word is partitioned into three fixed-size fields.
+An object descriptor word is partitioned into three fixed-size fields.
 The lowest two bits (*i.e.*, the tag bits) are always `10`.
 The next five bits are the **descriptor-tag**, which specifies the basic kind of object.
 The remaining bits are the **length** field; for most kinds of objects, the